Are you planning to move to Luxembourg? What is it like to live in Luxembourg?

-I learned a lot about European culture, living in mainland Europe was a very different experience to Australia or London.
-I also realised how much I enjoyed expat living and meeting other expats.
+I learned a lot about European culture.
+Living in mainland Europe was a very different experience in Australia or London.
+I also realized how much I enjoyed expat living and meeting other expats.

-Very importantly, I learned that living in a cold country really does affect you in comparison to a sunny country.
+Very importantly, I learned that living in a cold country affects you compared to a sunny country.

 Rebecca is a travel-loving Australian who left Australia to pursue a digital nomad lifestyle working on her social networking platform for women who travel – She Roams Solo.

-She enjoys being immersed in different cultures and challenges and loves meeting locals whilst learning on the go.
+She enjoys being immersed in different cultures and challenges and loves meeting locals while learning on the go.

 The opinions expressed here by Expatolife columnists are their own, not those of Expatolife.